Stephen Manes: Career

 Manes was previously the Personal Computers columnist for the Science Times section of The New York Times and a regular columnist for InformationWeek.
-He wrote about technology since 1982 as a columnist and contributing editor for PC Magazine, PC/Computing, PC Sources, PCjr, and Netguide.
+He wrote about technology since 1982 as a columnist and contributing editor for PCMag, PC/Computing, PC Sources, PCjr, and NetGuide.
 The now defunct Marketing Computers named him one of the four most influential writers about the computer industry and called him "a strong critical voice."

-Manes is coauthor of the best-selling biography Gates: How Microsoft's Mogul Reinvented an Industry—and Made Himself the Richest Man in America.
+Manes co-authored the best-selling biography Gates: How Microsoft's Mogul Reinvented an Industry—and Made Himself the Richest Man in America.
 He also wrote The Complete MCI Mail Handbook and programmed much of the Starfixer and UnderGround WordStar software packages.

 Manes is also the author of more than 30 books for children and young adults, including the Publishers Weekly bestseller Make Four Million Dollars by Next Thursday! and the award-winning Be a Perfect Person in Just Three Days!, which was adapted for the public television series WonderWorks.
-His books include the cult favorites Chicken Trek and The Obnoxious Jerks and have won a commendation from the National Science Foundation, International Reading Association Children's Choice awards, and kid-voted awards in five states.
-His writing credits also include television programs produced by ABC Television and KCET/Los Angeles and the 70s classic 20th Century-Fox movie Mother, Jugs & Speed.
+His books include Chicken Trek and The Obnoxious Jerks and have won a commendation from the National Science Foundation and International Reading Association Children's Choice awards.
+His writing credits also include television series and the 1976 film Mother, Jugs & Speed.

 Manes has served as an elected member of the National Council of the Authors Guild, the country's oldest organization of book authors.

+Personal life

-Born and raised in Pittsburgh, he lives in Seattle with his wife, Susan Kocik.
+Manes lives in Seattle with his wife, Susan Kocik.